AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

-<properties
+---
-   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm" manager="barbkess" editor=""/>
+title: Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Azure
+description: Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   wacn.date=""/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: lodipalm
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+wacn.date: ''
+---

 # Load data from SQL Server into Azure SQL Data Warehouse (AZCopy)
 Use bcp and AZCopy command-line utilities to load data from SQL Server to Azure blob storage.
 Then use PolyBase or Azure Data Factory to load the data into Azure SQL Data Warehouse.